Jeter: Stanton didn't want to be part of Marlins' rebuilding - News 12 Now

 “I told him, ‘When we acquired this team, our thoughts were that you were going to be with us,'” Jeter said.
 “I relayed to him we wanted him to be a part of the organization, but it’s his choice.
 He said he wanted to move on.
 There were three great options for him, and he chose which one he wanted to go to.”

-Stanton had a no-trade clause in his record contract, for which he’s owed $295 million over the next 10 seasons.
+Stanton had a no-trade clause in his record $325 million, 13-year contract, for which he is owed $295 million over the next 10 seasons.
 Last week he turned down prospective trades to St. Louis and San Francisco before accepting the Yankees’ deal.

+At Stanton’s news conference, the All-Star right fielder confirmed he opted to move on from Miami in a meeting with Jeter.

+“We spoke about the direction of the team,” Stanton said.
+“I wanted us to go forward.
+I thought our lineup was legit, and we needed help with our pitchers, and we needed to add rather than subtract.
+The way they wanted to go was to subtract.
+So I let that be known that I didn’t want to be part of another rebuild, another losing season, and that’s almost a guaranteed losing season.”

+In an Instagram post, Stanton thanked Marlins fans and the organization, but he also referred to the “roller coaster years” under previous owner Jeffrey Loria.

+“I’ve always tried to be as professional as possible during the unprofessional, circus times there!” he wrote.

-Jeter has drawn criticism for the trade and other moves early in his tenure as an owner but said he would have done nothing different regarding Stanton.
+Jeter has drawn criticism for the trade and other moves early in his tenure as an owner, but he said he would have done nothing different regarding Stanton.
 The Marlins acquired two prospects and second baseman Starlin Castro.

 “Contrary to popular belief, we were not stuck with this deal,” Jeter said.
 “This was the best deal out of the three for our organization. … We think we got some good prospects in return.”